mongator/documentation/mandango/events.rst

 Events
 =======

-Mandango provides to execute methods in the documents before and after performing certain actions:
+Mongator provides to execute methods in the documents before and after performing certain actions:

 .. hint::